Ablesius/vampire-charact-rs/README.md

 Your character sheets have to be json files.
 **Note** that they also must have the `.json` file ending, or vampire-charact-rs will not recognise them or consider them character sheets.
 You should also not have any other json files in this directory.

+**Note for beginners**: If you're annoyed by the cargo output "Finished `release` profile..." etc, you can disable it per run with the `-q` flag, or permanently.
+See `cargo help run` for information.

 ### Modes

 The program has a couple of different operating modes, which perform different actions.